- To Mendoza for the Masters of Food & Wine: Introduction

 Diet Pepsi with warm nuts

 While the flight attendants that work the South America routes aren’t overly friendly, they seem to have their game down.
-From what I could tell, most of the flight attendants working the flight seemed to work it pretty often, so they had the service down to a “T.” I even recognized one of the flight attendants from my outbound journey, as he was actually Buenos Aires based.
+From what I could tell, most of the flight attendants working the flight seemed to work it pretty often, so they had the service down to a “T.” I even recognized one of the flight attendants from my outbound journey, as he was actually based in Buenos Aires.

 Once drinks were served the dinner cart came around.
 The menu read as follows: